A Chirality-Based Quantum Leap: Chirality and Spin Theory

-Another interesting finding from \cite{Naaman2019} is the surprising ease with which formally closed-shell peptide helices can be spin-polarized in equilibrium when brought together in an array-like fashion, as opposed to isolated helices.
-The interaction with a metal surface was also found to be important.
-While past experience with DFT for spin-polarized molecules suggests some caution \cite{Ghosh2019}, these results point to intermolecular interactions and interfaces being important for the first-principles description of CISS.
-Likewise, the role of the interface (possibly combined with the collective properties of molecular assemblies) for magnetic signatures in electron transport has been explored experiementally\cite{Kumar2017, Bloom2016, Wei2006}.
-Beyond the description of exchange/electronic interactions, intermolecular and interface effects, it might be important to consider nuclear dynamics in addition to the electronic ones \cite{Guo2014,Yossi2014,Naaman2016}.
-As a complement to these efforts establishing a comprehensive first-principles theory of CISS, chemical concepts extracted from first-principles calculations on helical molecules, such as electron transport pathways \cite{Bloom2016, Varade2018} and imaginary components of the Hamiltonian \cite{Naaman2015} may provide first steps towards understanding structure-property relationships in CISS.
+Another interesting finding from Ref.\ \citenum{Dianat2020} is the surprising ease with which formally closed-shell peptide helices can be spin-polarized in equilibrium when brought together in an organized fashion, as opposed to isolated helices.
+Interactions with metal surfaces were also found to be important.
+While past experience with DFT for spin-polarized molecules suggests caution \cite{Jacob2012}, these results point to intermolecular interactions and interfaces being important for the first-principles description of CISS.
+Likewise, the role of interfaces (possibly combined with the collective properties of molecular assemblies) for magnetic signatures in electron transport was explored experimentally.\cite{Li2020, Shi2017, Xie2016} In addition, going from a focus on a spin-polarizing helix to a full circuit analysis has been suggested \cite{yang2020detecting}.
+Beyond the description of exchange/electronic interactions, intermolecular and interface effects, it may be important to consider nuclear dynamics, as well as electronic.\cite{Guo2014,Wu2020} As a complement to efforts that aim to establish a comprehensive first-principles theory of CISS, chemical concepts extracted from first-principles calculations on helical molecules, such as electron transport pathways \cite{Tsuji2016, Garner2019} and imaginary components of the Hamiltonian \cite{Zoellner2020} may provide steps towards understanding structure--property relationships in CISS.